Mental Health Support

 - Nothing!
 There is no cost, and no hidden fees!
 No credit card or insurance information needs to be provided for students to make use of TimelyCare's services.
 TimelyCare hires mental health and medical professionals who work solely with students, from high school age to adult learners.
 They have specific expertise in assisting with student-related stresses.

 Free TimelyCare Sessions offering guided yoga and meditation are available to all students, staff and faculty for free.

 - Guided Meditation - Yoga Nidra promotes ways to destress, relax and practice mindfulness.
 You’ll be encouraged to find a quiet place to lay down and follow along through Zoom with your camera and microphone off.
 These sessions are 45 minutes long, every Tuesday starting June 15 at 10am.
 Register at Guided Meditation.

 - Yoga - These 45-minute sessions include breathing techniques, postural alignment, and how to be more present in your mind, body and spirit.
 Students will learn how to build strength and balance by creating a solid foundation that is rooted in good alignment, body awareness, breath and heart.
-Every Thursday starting June 17 at 10am.
 Register at Yoga.

 Other Student Mental Health Resources

 - California Community Colleges Health & Wellness: This website, made possible by the California Community Colleges Chancellor’s Office (CCCCO) and the Foundation for California Community Colleges, helps students in identifying, implementing, and sustaining strategies for addressing overall health, mental health, wellness, and basic needs.
 Learn more about what CCCHW has to offer on their website.

 - El Dorado County Mental Health: This page has a list of Mental Health and Crisis services that you can find though El Dorado County on their website.